Matthew Hoffman (TV host): Award shows

 Hoffman hosted the red carpet pre-show at the 34th Independent Spirit Awards in 2019.

-In 2021, Hoffman announced the Billboard Music Awards’ off-air winners during the award show’s off-air award ceremony broadcast on Instagram Live.
+In 2021, Matthew Hoffman announced the Billboard Music Awards’ off-air winners.
 Hoffman was the official host and of The 2021 Mastercard Grammy live preshow.

 EXTRA

 Since 2018, Hoffman has served as a special correspondent for Extra.
-In 2021, Hoffman interviewed Keanu Reeves live from the Castro Theater in San Francisco at the world premiere of “The Matrix: Resurrections” as a special correspondent for Extra.
+In 2021, Hoffman interviewed Keanu Reeves live from the Castro Theater in San Francisco at the world premiere of The Matrix: Resurrections as a special correspondent for Extra.

+In 2024, Hoffman interviewed Carol Burnett for Extra, with People Magazine running the exclusive.

 FOX / Fran Drescher Talk Show

 In 2010 Hoffman was the official correspondent on The Fran Drescher Tawk Show airing on Fox stations.

 NBC Universal / E!

 In 2009, Hoffman was a correspondent on That Morning Show for E!.

 Hoffman was also one of the hosts of the digital series You Know That Scene for Focus Features.

 Hoffman hosted Focus Features Trivia Night for NBC Universal.
 The 2021 season was recognized with a Clio shortlist award.